UNIST-LOFT/SimAPR/README.md

 ![Overview of SimAPR](./overview.png)
 Figure: Overview of SimAPR

-This repository contains (1) implementation of SimAPR, (2) modified APR tools to generate patch space and (3) scripts to reproduce our experiments.
+This repository contains (1) implementation of SimAPR, (2) modified APR tools to generate patch space and (3) scripts and tools to reproduce our experiments.

 Implementation of SimAPR is in [SimAPR](./SimAPR/).
 Detailed descriptions are also in this directory.